MDFL64/safeminer/README.md

   Email    : "email of an employee; email type w/ regex", Password : "password of an employee; use bcrypt to hash and compare" Name     : "name of an employee; String",
-  Position : "job position of an employee; String", isAdmin  : "if the user is admin or not; Bool",
+  Position : "job position of an employee; String",
   Points   : "points employee got so far",
   isDeleted: "bool"
 }